The universal tropicalization and the Berkovich analytification: Introduction

-The category of $\T$-schemes and the universal tropicalization $\Trop_{univ}(X)$ allow us to make precise the idea that the Berkovich analytification is a moduli space of valuations.
+The category of $\T$-schemes and the universal tropicalization $\Trop_{univ}(X)$ allow us to make precise the idea that the Berkovich analytification is a moduli space of semivaluations.
 Let $A$ be a $k$-algebra, where $k$ is a field equipped with a non-archimedean valuation $\nu: k \to \T$.
-Recall that the points of the analytification of $\spec A$ are the rank-one valuations on $A$ compatible with $\nu$.
+Recall that the points of the analytification of $\spec A$ are the rank-one semivaluations on $A$ compatible with $\nu$.

-In \cite[Definition 2.5.1]{GG1} and \cite[\S4.2]{Macpherson} a generalization of the notion of valuation on a ring was introduced by replacing $\T$ with an arbitrary idempotent semiring $S$ --- a valuation in this sense is now a multiplicative map $A \to S$ that satisfies a certain subadditivity condition with respect to the canonical partial order on $S$.
-If $k$ is equipped with a valuation $\nu: k\to S$, and $T$ is an $S$-algebra, then a valuation $A\to T$ is said to be \emph{compatible} with $\nu$ if the square
+In \cite[Definition 2.5.1]{GG1} and \cite[\S4.2]{Macpherson} a generalization of the notion of semivaluation on a ring was introduced by replacing $\T$ with an arbitrary idempotent semiring $S$ --- a semivaluation in this sense is now a multiplicative map $A \to S$ that satisfies a certain subadditivity condition with respect to the canonical partial order on $S$.
+If $k$ is equipped with a semivaluation $\nu: k\to S$, and $T$ is an $S$-algebra, then a semivaluation $A\to T$ is said to be \emph{compatible} with $\nu$ if the square

 commutes.